 CAC helps about 675 households a year avoid eviction with emergency financial assistance.
 This assistance typically pays for portions of rent or utility bills.
 Applicants are thoroughly screened and must qualify for assistance.
 CAC works with clients to develop a service plan that will help them move toward self-sufficiency.

-CAC follows up with clients over the next 180 days to see if their situation has become stable and offers opportunities throughout the year to enroll in additional programs such as holiday food or youth programs for their children in an effort to help the family remain or gain self-sufficiency.
+CAC follows up with clients over the next 180 days to see if their situation has become stable and offers opportunities throughout the year to enroll in additional programs such as free clothing, adult education, holiday food or youth programs for their children in an effort to help the family remain or gain self-sufficiency.